AndersDeath/diary2/000-current.md

 # 20 October - Friday - Gündoğan - 21 day of immigration

 today I recorded another public view for youtube.
 I'm not sure that I will have time to edit it today.
 I also investigated immigration questions.
 Actully it's a topic in my video.
 Also I read a bit about programming today.
 Yesterday we started watichng twin peaks series in English.
 It's simple I would say.
 It's not so hard as I thought.
 I aslo recorded pppodcast.
 Unfortunately the previous one was recorded with problem and audio is empty.
+I made a mistake with plug in mic to the phone.